serverless/serverless/README.md

 * [Thumbnails](https://github.com/eahefnawy/serverless-thumbnails) - Service that takes an image url and returns a 100x100 thumbnail
 * [Boilerplate](https://github.com/eahefnawy/serverless-boilerplate) - Opinionated boilerplate

+## <a name="features"></a>Features

+* Supports Node.js, Python & Java.
+* Manages the lifecycle of your serverless architecture (build, deploy, update, delete).
+* Safely deploy functions, events and their required resources together via provider resource managers (e.g., AWS CloudFormation).
+* Functions can be grouped ("serverless services") for easy management of code, resources & processes, across large projects & teams.
+* Minimal configuration and scaffolding.
+* Built-in support for multiple stages.
+* Optimized for CI/CD workflows.
+* Loaded with automation, optimization and best practices.
+* 100% Extensible: Extend or modify the Framework and its operations via Plugins.
+* An ecosystem of serverless services and plugins.
+* A passionate and welcoming community!

 ## <a name="v1-plugins"></a>Plugins (V1.0)

 Use these plugins to overwrite or extend the Framework's functionality...